 Table of Contents:

-Agents, associate brokers, and even principal brokers work with clients day to day.
-However, unlike an agent, a broker can work independently.
-An agent can only work under a broker and does not have the right to directly enter contracts with clients.
-All listing agreements are entered into by the broker - an agent does not have the ability to independently enter into a listing agreement.
-Likewise, all payments are made to the broker who then gives the agent on the deal his or her commission.
-Typically on each deal, there is one buyer’s agent and one listing agent.
+All listing agreements are entered into by the broker.
+An agent does not have the ability to independently enter into a listing agreement.
+Likewise, all commissions are made to the broker who then gives an agent his or her commission.

 A buyer’s agent is paid via the commission that is offered by the listing broker.
 This is an advertised amount available to any agent who brings a buyer.
 As a result, buyers do not pay for their agent.
 If a buyer goes directly to the listing agent, the listing agent will keep the entire commission - the portion intended for them as well as the commission they planned on paying to the buyer’s agent.
 For that reason, it rarely makes sense not to use a buyer’s agent.

 A listing agent or seller’s agent is the real estate agent that represents the seller.
 Listing agents list homes for sale on the regional Multiple Listing Service (MLS) or REBNY Listing Service (RLS) in New York City.
 Just like the buyer’s agent, the listing agent is required to do their best to sell the client's home at the best possible price and on the best possible terms.
 Unlike the buyer’s agent, a listing agent is paid directly by the seller.

 Typical selling duties carried out by a listing agent include setting an asking price, preparing the home for showings, and marketing a seller's home.
 An effective seller's agent arranges for showings of the home and answers any questions about the listing.
 In addition, a listing agent screens potential buyers to ensure they're serious and then negotiates for the best sales price on behalf of the client.